Maremmano-Abruzzese Sheepdog: Use

 Dogs used for flock protection are placed among the sheep as young puppies – no more than 40 days old – so that they bond with them; human contact is kept to the indispensable minimum.
 If there are already guardian dogs in the flock, the puppy imitates and learns from their behaviour.
 The traditional use of the Maremmano is with sheep, but the dogs can form a similar bond with cattle and have been used to protect them.
-A small number have been used since 2006 on Middle Island, off Warrnambool, in Victoria, Australia, to protect a small population of the little penguin (Eudyptula minor) against invasive foxes.
+A small number have been used since 2006 on Middle Island, off Warrnambool, in Victoria, Australia, to protect a small population of the Australian little penguin (Eudyptula novaehollandiae) against invasive foxes.
 In Patagonia they have been used to protect sheep from pumas.